 software-patents-are-evil writes: Groklaw's founder, Pamela Jones (better known as "PJ"), has done an interview with Datamation.
 In the interview she explains her ambitions and drive in following the SCO case for several years.
 She also expands onto other areas and shed some light on the future direction of Groklaw.
 From the interview: "Obviously, patent cases are now stage front and center.
 But we also have an arrangement now where any lawyer can contact me and ask technical questions of our members."
 Link to Original Source

-writes "The State of Massachusetts is nowadays deciding on the issue of open standards and whether to accept or reject a vendor-specific format, namely OOXML.
+anonymous writes: The State of Massachusetts is nowadays deciding on the issue of open standards and whether to accept or reject a vendor-specific format, namely OOXML.
 A new article discusses how the decision on choice of formats can affect the ability of a business to free itself from the shackles of one single application and platform.
 From the article: 'An impulsive and immediate migration to Linux can sometimes lead to disappointment.
 Ambitious businesses are sometimes led to believe that their data can merely be be dumped from one platform onto another, but the reality is a little more complex than this.'

-writes "A great deal of attention is paid to numbers, but rarely does one actually ask what these numbers mean.
+anonymous reader writes: A great deal of attention is paid to numbers, but rarely does one actually ask what these numbers mean.
 One problem that many people have been trying to tackle is gauging the extent of use of Free software, including Linux.
 Questionnaires are not a solution here and neither are statistics, which are usually derived from the wrong data.
 The following article looks at the various challenges at hand and concludes that the growth rate of Linux is likely to remain an enigma.
 Link to Original Source